ItIs-Dev/VanillaMobs/README.md

 ✅ Movement and pathfinding system
 🔲 Advanced combat mechanics
 🔲 Breeding and interaction system
-🔲 Boss entities with special abilities

-## 📦 Installation
-1. Download the latest release of **VanillaMobs**.
-2. Put the `.phar` file into your server’s `plugins` folder.
-3. Restart your server.
-4. Enjoy the new creatures!

 ## 🤝 Contribution
 We welcome contributions!
 You can: